 1. When the originating DCMTSI UE initiates IMS DC session to the terminating MTSI UE, the originating DCSF knows the target UE does not support DC based on the SDP answer from the terminating side and determines DC interworking based on DC subscription.

-2. When the originating DCMTSI UE establishes application DC, the originating DCSF decides to start one-side data channel procedure in this IMS session and to anchor the data channel media on the MF.
+2. When the originating DCMTSI UE establishes application DC, based on the requested DC application (e.g. screen share DC application), the originating DCSF may decide to start one-side data channel procedure in this IMS session and to anchor the data channel media on the MF.

 The DCSF instructs the IMS AS to create resources and association for the application data channels and how to transcode data channel media to video media for the terminating UE.

 Editor's note: The details for transmission from UE b to UE a and required transcoding is FFS.